shareefrahat/nutrition-specialist/README.md

 ## Features

-- Responsive for both Mobile and Large Device
+- Responsive for both mobile & large device.
-- Service Card has animation on hover
+- Service card has transition on hover.
-- A private route which will show after login
+- A private route which will navigate after login.
-- Shows Toast for successful and error messages
+- Shows Toast for successful and error messages.
-- Spinner for loading state
+- Spinner for loading states.
-- Accordion for blogs or FAQ sections
+- Accordion for blogs or FAQ sections.
-- Login and Logout Toggle system, and so on
+- Login and Logout Toggle system, and so on.

 ## Techs Stuff